NorthSouth/FESC_redesign/SiteReview.md

 +	*User Research*
   -	Not for casual browsers (targeted information for people who have a good sense of what they’re looking for)
-  -	Educational Institutions (universities, similar programs, K-12, libraries)
+  -	Educational Institutions (universities, similar programs, K through 12, libraries)
   -	Community advisory boards (town and city government agencies)
   -	Environmental advocacy groups